-Hyperglycemia vs. Hypoglycemia
+Hyperglycemia vs Hypoglycemia

-(High Blood Glucose)
+Hyperglycemia (High Blood Glucose)

 Hyperglycemia is when the body can’t use insulin properly or has too little insulin.
 This causes blood glucose to go above target range or higher than 160 mg/dL.
 It is important to know the symptoms and treatment options.

-- Ask yourself what may have caused high blood glucose/low blood glucose, and take action to correct it
+Ask yourself what may have caused high blood glucose/low blood glucose, and take action to correct it.

-- Try to determine if there is a pattern by checking your blood glucose
+Try to determine if there is a pattern by checking your blood glucose.

 Always consult with your doctor or diabetes educator to review your testing results if you are not sure what to do.

 Upgrade your Insulin Pump Before your Benefits Reset!